8,063 views

 The view from Hampta Pass leaves trekkers spellbound and I was not different

 After an exhilarating trek the previous day, we were a happy bunch with a sense of achievement and contentment.
-Day 6 was to take us to our next campsite destination, Chhatru.
-Starting at 12,900 feet in Siagoru, we descended to Chhatru at 11,000 feet.
+Day 6 was to take us to our next campsite destination, Chatru.
+Starting at 12,900 feet in Siagoru, we descended to Chatru at 11,000 feet.
 This downhill trail was easy and relaxed, taking us about 5 hours.
 The path was along the river valley and mountain ranges and the terrain was barren.
 The trail does have some challenging sections, so exercise caution at all times.
-Crossing ridges and a couple of glaciers, we finally reached our campsite at Chhatru, again alongside a river, this time Chandra River.
+Crossing ridges and a couple of glaciers, we finally reached our campsite at Chatru, again alongside a river, this time Chandra River.
 It is a scenic spot to camp and retire in the lap of nature.

 Descending from Siagoru to Chhatru was enjoyable as we crossed several ridges and glaciers

 The next morning, over breakfast, we were reminiscing about the past few days and our fantastic experiences.
 It was day 7 and we were heading towards the last leg of our trek.
-The day's highlight was trekking to Chandra Taal Lake also known as Moon Lake.
+The day's highlight was trekking to Chandratal Lake also known as Moon Lake.
 The pristine lake surrounded by stark mountains is a sight to behold.
 After enjoying this enchanting place and breathing in the crisp fresh mountain air one last time, we descended towards the base camp.
 Gazing at the staggering Himalayas crowned with cottony white clouds was a truly humbling experience.
 The magnanimity of nature engulfed me leaving me in awe.
 From here we boarded the bus to Prini passing through Rohtang Pass.
 At a height of 13,000 feet, it is believed to be one of the most beautiful mountain passes in India.

 A last glance in the Hampta Pass direction and the sight of the majestic mountains and lush green valleys stirs up emotions